Lombard, IL Bankruptcy Attorneys

 Many people decide not to file for bankruptcy because they believe it makes them irresponsible.
 The fact is, filing for bankruptcy is your right under federal law.
 Many good people experience hard economic times because of recessions, job loss, unexpected medical expenses, etc. Bankruptcy is often the best solution to regain their financial footing.
 Bankruptcy has also been used by numerous corporations to stay afloat; examples include the Chicago Cubs, Six Flags Entertainment, American Airlines and countless others.
 In fact, well-known New York real estate mogul Donald Trump has filed corporate bankruptcy four times.
 Whether or not you believe bankruptcy is morally right is a personal matter.
 Just understand that it is your right, and it has been used by even some the most successful individuals and entities when they have fallen on hard times.

 Filing for bankruptcy is a major decision and should not be undertaken lightly.
 However, sometimes it is the best way to recover from extreme financial difficulties.
-At Mevorah Law Offices LLC, we understand that every situation is unique, and we take the time to examine your specific circumstances thoroughly and determine the best path forward to financial recovery.
+At Mevorah & Giglio Law Offices, we understand that every situation is unique, and we take the time to examine your specific circumstances thoroughly and determine the best path forward to financial recovery.
 For a free consultation with one of our experienced DuPage County bankruptcy attorneys, contact our office today at 630-932-9100630-932-9100.